Blady-Com/gnoga/docs/user_guide.md

 make
 ```

-This should build the Gnoga framework a demo or two and the tutorials.
+This should build the Gnoga framework, the snake and mine demo and the tutorials.
 You can give a try out now by typing:

 ```
 bin/snake